IBM/example-health-pipeline/README.md

 ## Background

 Example Health is a demo app the folks in my group created along with some other folks from the z/OS group.
 Initally, it was meant to demonstrate app moderization, but evolved over time to also include analytic capibilities.
 Currently, five different images constitute the Example Health app, and we have them all deployed into a single Red Hat OpenShift on IBM Cloud cluster, but anytime the app needs to be deployed in a new cluster the install can take a bit of time.
 Thus, the impitus for this project - a tekton pipeline to deploy them all!
+Using Tekton has reduced deployment time from 45 minutes of clicking around and configuring down to execution of a few commands and waiting for about 15 minutes.

 ![example-health](./images/example-health.png)